Spread the love

 Background Information:

-Greek Hellenism: This term, rarely used in Classical Greek, can have various meanings determined by the specific context.
-Essentially meaning appearance, this term refers to the outward appearance (skin) of a person, the renown of a famous person, a geometric surface in mathematics, the sudden (unexpected) appearance of an enemy, and the intervention of a god.
-This term also referred to the appearance of the emperor, who was considered as a god.
+Greek Hellenism: This term means appearance, outward appearance (skin) of a person, the renown of a famous person, a geometric surface in mathematics, the sudden (unexpected) appearance of an enemy, emperor’s appearance, and the intervention of a god.
 This idea would later develop in Christianity.

 Polybius’ Histories 1.54: “The appearance of the enemy was once more signaled to the Carthaginan admiral by his lookout man, and he at once put out to sea.